jsingh0825/jsingh0825.github.io/resume.md

 * Evaluated obsolete laboratory systems for decommissioning as part of a systems rationalization project to reduce infrastructure overhead and support costs
 * Collaborated with business, IT, and data engineering teams to ensure timely and compliant archival of aging systems

+My (first) stint at Astrix brought me an increased

 **Software Developer Senior Analyst,** September 2016 – October 2019
 *Accenture (formerly LabAnswer)*, Orlando, Florida

-* Led requirements gathering sessions with subject matter experts to realize business processes
-* Created and managed user acceptance testing scripts to confirm system functionality
-* Constructed and delivered user training on new functionality in hands-on coaching sessions
-* Designed monthly analytics reports on team utilization and effort hour breakdown, and presented findings to client leadership
-* Implemented agile project management tool to track development status, manage backlog requirements, and expedite client document approvals
+Accenture served as a launchpad into my career as a consultant.
+Over 3 years, I worked with a variety of clients in the consumer product and life sciences spaces, primarily focused on enhancing their existing LIMS systems.
+I contributed across every step of the SDLC, from project planning and requirements gathering to development work, user acceptance testing, and production deployments & hypercare.
+I also spent time as a support specialist, triaging production issues and providing solutions to both configuration and code-level issues.

+The most enjoyable takeaway from my time at Accenture was the realization that I delighted in working with scientists and other business stakeholders immensely.
+Whether it was learning their gripes about the LIMS user experience, demoing enhancements, or training on new functionality, I found joy in the collaborations I participated in.

 **Clinical Staffing Specialist – Market Lead,** May 2015 – September 2016
-*Your Home Advantage, Division of Humana at Home*, Deerfield Beach, Florida
+*Humana at Home*, Deerfield Beach, Florida

-* Performed population analytics on health plan membership to distribute resources
-* Utilized personnel management platform to enact population analytics insights
-* Demonstrated population findings and outreach concepts with management to refine business initiatives
+At Humana, I acted as a staffing specialist for contract nurses completing in-home health assessments.
+As part of this role, I performed analytics on health plan membership across multiple states to understand resourcing requirements and optimize nurse placement and routing.
+Seeing my efforts pay off in the form of positive health outcomes for the patients being served was heartwarming, and solidified my desire to pursue a career in the life science space.

 ## Education
-***Bachelor of Science in Mechanical Engineering,*** May 2015
+***Bachelor of Science in Mechanical Engineering,*** Spring 2015
-University of Florida, Gainesville, Florida
+University of Florida

-## Skills
-* LabWare LIMS
-* Oracle SQL
-* Atlassian JIRA
-* Microsoft Word, Excel, Powerpoint
+story of college